EATON BUSINESS SCHOOL LLC 2023 Certification Badge

 They are applying an extensive unique pull strategy to attract customers to the brand.
 This is also reflected in the use of the brand CEO, Elon Musk as a marketing clue himself.
 The controversy and mentality of Musk is a marketing element of its own creating more buzz around the Tesla brand.

-The above brands have made extensive efforts in analyzing consumer behavior to understand their customer’s needs, characteristics, and preferences.
+The above brands have made extensive efforts to analyze consumer behavior to understand their customer’s needs, characteristics, and preferences.
 They have gained a competitive advantage with their tailor-made product offerings catering to those customer needs.
 By adopting various differentiation attributes, these brands have become leaders in their respective industries.

 An international MBA will provide you with a deeper understanding of consumer behavior, brand management, and differentiation strategies that will guide you through innovative and out-of-the-box ideas and strategies to lead in your respective industries.